 On November 20, 2012, the Township issued a General Obligation Note in the amount of \$850,000 with the Commonwealth of Pennsylvania Department of Transportation.
 The interest rate on this note is 1.625% per annum.
-Principal and interest payments are due semi-annually through December 2017, as shown below.
-These notes were issued for the purpose of repairing a structurally deficient bridge and repairing roads in the Township.
-These notes are secured through Liquid Fuels funding and any future grants from the Commonwealth.
+Principal and interest payments are due semi-annually through December 2017.
+This note was issued for the purpose of repairing a structurally deficient bridge and repairing roads in the Township.
+This note is secured through Liquid Fuels funding and any future grants from the Commonwealth.
 The Township has pledged its full faith and taxing power, and is required to include in its budget for each year the amount of debt service on the notes, which will be payable in such fiscal year.
+The outstanding balance at December 31, 2016 of \$176,028 is payable in full in 2017.